ananyamarghade/JavaScript-Lab/README.md

 - Source code (`.html` / `.css` / `.js`)
 - A working, styled UI — not a bare-bones demo
 - Output screenshots
+- A paired case study applying the same concept in a second program

 ---